 “Accustom yourself continually to make many acts of love, for they enkindle and melt the soul.” ~ Santa Teresa

 In only a few meters, the Ruta Teresiana takes a westword turn onto the Camino Sur at this juncture.
-We took a left here, but if you are staying at the Posada San Juan de la Cruz, it will be a right.
+We took a left hand turn here.

 In only about 250 meters, come to this intersection, and turn right onto the Camino Fontiveros.